Trifecta Gold (CVE:TG) Shares Down 14.3% – Here’s Why

-Trifecta Gold Ltd. (CVE:TG – Get Free Report)’s share price traded down 14.3% during trading on Thursday .
+Shares of Trifecta Gold Ltd. (CVE:TG – Get Free Report) dropped 14.3% during mid-day trading on Thursday .
 The company traded as low as C$0.18 and last traded at C$0.18.
-133,559 shares were traded during trading, a decline of 0% from the average session volume of 134,167 shares.
+Approximately 133,559 shares were traded during mid-day trading, a decline of 0% from the average daily volume of 134,167 shares.
 The stock had previously closed at C$0.21.

 Trifecta Gold Ltd. engages in the acquisition, exploration, and evaluation of mineral properties in Canada.
 The company explores for gold and silver deposits.
 Trifecta Gold Ltd. was incorporated in 2016 and is headquartered in Vancouver, Canada.